MidnattLantern/flynarc-api/Documentation/user_authentication app.md

 - `from django.contrib.auth.models import User`
 - `from django.db.models.signals import post_save`

+views.py
+---
+Import:
+- `from rest_framework import generics, filters`

 serializers.py
 ---
 Import:
 - `from rest_framework import serializers`
 - `from .models import UserAuthentication`
+Any app that need restricted authentication should import the following in views.py:
+- `from flynarc_api.permissions import IsOwnerOrReadOnly`